Yoga, the bible,

 LET ME KNOW WHAT YOU THINK WITH A COMMENT BELOW

-Hello and welcome to episode four of this perfect moment.
+Hello and welcome to episode four of this Real Yoga.
 Today we're going to mix things up just a bit because over the last few weeks my inbox has been well, uh, flooded with questions and kind notes from you all.

 So, I thought it might be helpful if we took a few of those questions and explored the answers here together.
 So, let's get to it.